J3ldo/UGC-Sniper/README.md

 Search items based on RAP, Projection detection, alt account support, buying every limited with a price under 50 robux, blacklisted keywords, checking 119 limiteds in 0,75 seconds (no proxies), dynamic pricing of limited, and way more.

 ## Features
-* Buying the free limited
-* Searching 24/7 to see if its on sale
+* Different sniping modes afk, regular, time
+* Multicookie support
+* Incredible speed
+* Highly customizable
+* Make your own themes
-* Easy to use
+* Free, and safe to use
-* Lightweight
-* Rebuys when failed buying

 ## How to use